WillyAmmm/DAT-Tools/README.md

   ![Extensions Bar](Screenshots/extensions.png)

 - Click **Start**
-- The script will now auto-refresh your posts every 15 minutes
+- The script will now auto-refresh your posts every 15 minutes and 30 seconds

 Still refreshes when on a different tab or if browser is minimized.
 DAT tab must stay on 'My Shipments' to refresh.